Frequently Asked Questions

 How should I clean my silver jewellery?

-The best way to clean your sterling silver is with a soft cloth after use.
-For a deeper clean, you can use a mild soap and warm water and dry it thoroughly.
+Wipe gently with a soft microfiber or cotton cloth after wear.
+For occasional deeper cleaning, use mild soap and lukewarm water, then dry thoroughly.
 Avoid harsh chemicals or abrasive cleaners.

 Why is my silver jewellery tarnishing?